hippylib/soupy/paper/paper.md

 through decisions relating to their configuration (optimal design) and operation (optimal control).
 However, the ability to make optimal choices is often hindered by uncertainty, such as uncertainty in model parameters (e.g. material properties) and operating conditions.
-The need for making robust and risk-informed decisions thus gives rise to problems of optimization under uncertainty (OUU).
+The need to account for these uncertainties in order to arrive at robust and risk-informed decisions thus gives rise to problems of optimization under uncertainty (OUU).

 SOUPy is a python library for solving PDE-constrained optimization problems with uncertain parameters, in which the optimization objective is defined by a risk measure over a given quantity of interest (QoI).